Roy Halladay, former MLB star pitcher, killed in Florida plane crash

 Halladay finished his career with a 203 wins and a career ERA of 3.38.

-Hall of Famer Pedro Martinez, who pitched against Halladay, said he would watch while his opponent threw.
+Hall of Famer Pedro Martinez said he would watch while his opponent threw.

 "I can't believe it.
 So many times we competed against each other and even while competing, I wanted to see you!" he wrote on Twitter.